Skip to main content

 • Comorbidities (other medical problems), including diabetes, high blood pressure, high cholesterol, heart disease, and a history of stroke or lung disease

 Older patients who are physically fit and have no serious health problems may benefit from intensive treatment.
 Fit elderly patients may even be candidates for reduced-intensity allogeneic transplantation.
 Not all patients want or can tolerate intensive therapies.
 Patients whose overall health make them poor candidates for intensive chemotherapy may still be able to participate in clinical trials.
-Or they may benefit from lower-intensity therapies which may relieve symptoms, improve quality of life and potentially extend survival.
+They may benefit from lower-intensity therapies which may relieve symptoms, improve quality of life and potentially extend survival.

 Childhood AML: If your child is being treated for AML, therapy may differ slightly from that of the average adult's therapy.
 See Childhood AML.